Continually Updated Clinical Reference

 Etiology

 The head is the most frequently injured part of the body.
 Head injuries occur in approximately 75% of all motor vehicle accidents.
 Approximately 30% of head trauma cases result in skull fracture.
 The ear is the most frequently damaged sense organ.
 Temporal bone injuries reportedly occur in 14-22% of all skull fractures.
 Motor vehicle accidents are the cause of 31% of temporal bone fractures.
 Other causes, in descending order of frequency, are physical assaults, falls, motorcycle accidents, pedestrian injuries, bicycle accidents, and gunshot wounds.
-Men aged 21-30 years comprise the most commonly involved group.
+Men aged 21-30 years make up the most commonly involved group.
 The predisposition in males is based on an increased number of males involved in high-risk activities compared with females, rather than on a weakness in their skull structures.
 Bilateral temporal bone fractures have an incidence of 8-29%.

 Classification

-In 1926, Ulrich was the first to classify temporal bone fractures into longitudinal fractures and transverse fractures.2 Ghorayeb and Yeakley, in their study of 150 temporal bone fractures, found that the vast majority of fractures are actually oblique and quite often mixed.3 Other classifications are based on otic capsule sparing and otic capsule involvement.
-An otic capsule sparing fracture runs anterolateral to the otic capsule and is caused by a blow to the temporoparietal region.
-An otic capsule involvement fracture runs directly into the otic capsule, damaging the cochlea and semicircular canals, and is caused by a blow to the occipital region (see Table 2).
-Despite newer classification systems, Ulrich's original system is still the most commonly used.
+In 1926, Ulrich was the first to classify temporal bone fractures into longitudinal fractures and transverse fractures.
+[12] Ghorayeb and Yeakley, in their study of 150 temporal bone fractures, found that the vast majority of fractures are actually oblique and quite often mixed.
+[13] Other classifications are based on otic capsule sparing and otic capsule involvement.
+An otic capsule–sparing fracture runs anterolateral to the otic capsule and is caused by a blow to the temporoparietal region.
+An otic capsule–involvement fracture runs directly into the otic capsule, damaging the cochlea and semicircular canals, and is caused by a blow to the occipital region (see Table 2).
+In the adult group the mentioned classifications are useful in predicting otologic sequelae but cannot predict neurologic, neuro-otologic, or skull base complications.
+[2]

 The classification models indicated above are arbitrary but indeed useful to predict the pattern of injury.
 Most temporal bone fractures are completely irregular and not uniform in their pathway, following an oblique or mixed pattern as indicated above.
 Therefore, rather than the type of fracture, the evaluation of function is the critical issue and is mandatory.
 The presence or lack of a particular function indicates whether or not the cochlea, middle ear, vestibule, facial nerve, dura, or CNS is damaged, in spite of a demonstrated fracture or the lack thereof.